National Cherry Blossom Festival

 The National Cherry Blossom Festival, held in Washington, D.C., is a vibrant celebration that ushers in spring each year.

-From March 20 to April 14, the city comes alive with pink and white cherry blossoms, drawing visitors from around the globe.
+From late March to the middle of April, the city comes alive with pink and white cherry blossoms, drawing visitors from around the globe.

 This festival marks the change of seasons and also symbolizes the enduring friendship between the United States and Japan, which started with the gift of cherry trees in 1912.